FrostKiwi/treasurechest/posts/analytical-anti-aliasing/analytical-anti-aliasing.md

 Very soft soft-shadows which include [contact-hardening](http://wscg.zcu.cz/WSCG2012/short/B37-full.pdf), implemented by algorithms like [percentage-closer soft shadows](https://developer.download.nvidia.com/shaderlibrary/docs/shadow_PCSS.pdf) are very computationally intense and require both high resolution shadow maps and/or very aggressive filtering to not produce shimmering during movement.

-This is why [Naughty Dog](https://en.wikipedia.org/wiki/Naughty_Dog)'s [The Last of Us](https://en.wikipedia.org/wiki/The_Last_of_Us) relied on getting soft-shadows on the main character by calculating the shadow from a rigidly defined forumla of a stretched sphere, multiple of which were arranged in the shape of the main character, shown in red.
-An improved implementation with shader code can be seen in this [Shadertoy demo](https://www.shadertoy.com/view/3stcD4) by [romainguy](https://www.shadertoy.com/user/romainguy), with the more modern [capsule](https://en.wikipedia.org/wiki/Capsule_(geometry)), as opoosed a stretched sphere.
+This is why [Naughty Dog](https://en.wikipedia.org/wiki/Naughty_Dog)'s [The Last of Us](https://en.wikipedia.org/wiki/The_Last_of_Us) relied on getting soft-shadows on the main character by calculating the shadow from a rigidly defined formula of a stretched sphere, multiple of which were arranged in the shape of the main character, shown in red.
+An improved implementation with shader code can be seen in this [Shadertoy demo](https://www.shadertoy.com/view/3stcD4) by [romainguy](https://www.shadertoy.com/user/romainguy), with the more modern [capsule](<https://en.wikipedia.org/wiki/Capsule_(geometry)>), as opposed a stretched sphere.

 This is now an integral part of modern game engines, [like Unreal](http://dev.epicgames.com/documentation/en-us/unreal-engine/capsule-shadows-overview-in-unreal-engine).
 As opposed to [standard shadow mapping](https://learnopengl.com/Advanced-Lighting/Shadows/Shadow-Mapping), we don't render the scene from the perspective of the light with finite resolution.
-We evaluate the shadow *per-pixel* against the mathematical equation of the stretched sphere or capsule.
-This makes capsule shadows ***analytical***.
+We evaluate the shadow _per-pixel_ against the mathematical equation of the stretched sphere or capsule.
+This makes capsule shadows **_analytical_**.

 <blockquote class="reaction"><div class="reaction_text">A video is worth a thousand words, 30 times a second.</div><img class="kiwi" src="/assets/kiwis/laugh.svg"></blockquote>
 <figure>